Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Emission Line Fitting

-Two of the galaxies have slight modifications to the fitting procedure: 1) J0905 is an unusual source that shows an offset narrow red H$\alpha$ component; this offset feature is fit separately with a narrow Gaussian line and is excluded from further analysis (see Fig.~\ref{fig:Fits}), and 2) the \ion{[O}{3]} kinematics for J2118 are tied to the H$\beta$ kinematics due to the low SNR around the doublet emission lines.
+Three of the galaxies have slight modifications to the fitting procedure: 1) J0905 is an unusual source that shows narrow redshifted H$\alpha$ $+$ \ion{[N}{2]} components; these offset features are fit separately using narrow Gaussian profiles with the same kinematics and are excluded from further analysis (marked in red in Fig.~\ref{fig:Fits}), and 2) the \ion{[O}{3]} kinematics for J0944 and J2118 are tied to the H$\beta$ kinematics due to the low SNR around the doublet emission lines.

 We correct all the emission line fluxes for dust extinction by comparing the Balmer decrement (H$\alpha$/H$\beta$) with the expected Case B value of 2.86 \citep{ost89}.
 Galaxies with Balmer decrements $<$ 2.86 (but consistent with 2.86 within the uncertainties) are assumed to have zero extinction.
-We adopt the Galactic extinction curve from \citet{car89} for galaxies with H$\alpha$/H$\beta$ $\geq$ 2.86, the interquartile range for extinction in our sample is E(B-V) = 0.19$-$0.46, with a median value of 0.29.
+We adopt the Galactic extinction curve from \citet{car89} for galaxies with H$\alpha$/H$\beta$ $\geq$ 2.86, the interquartile range for extinction in our sample is E(B-V) = 0.18$-$0.70, with a median value of 0.36.

-Table \ref{table2} lists the full widths at half-maximum (FWHM) of both the narrow and broad Gaussian components of our spectral fits for the H$\alpha$ and \ion{[O}{2]} emission lines.
+Table \ref{table2} lists the full widths at half-maximum (FWHM) corrected for instrumental resolution of both the narrow and broad Gaussian components of our spectral fits for the H$\alpha$ and \ion{[O}{2]} emission lines.
 We also report the velocity offset (v$_{off}$) of the broad component centroids with respect to the systemic redshift.
 The 1$\sigma$ errors on all measurements account for uncertainties in the fit parameters as well as covariance between parameters.